Faculty Research

 The majority of the peripheries and in-between spaces of the planet’s urban regions are living spaces and working landscapes.
 Despite this, we understand little about the centrality of urban peripheries as the sites and spaces for some of the most imaginative, anticipatory, and purposeful instances of urbanism.
 This volume demonstrates the centrality of urban peripheries in all their variety with a view to reworking urban, architectural, design, planning, infrastructural, sociological, ecological, and geographical theory from the outside in.
 The book also examines the relationships of these new centralities to the metabolisms, assemblages, and urban political ecologies beyond the built and imagined materialities of their immediate situation.

-Details
+Full Details

 DSGN - DIM

-“Democracy: by Design and on the Move”
+“Democracy: By Design and on the Move”

 Democracy today is a colonial artefact tied to violent borders.
 Moreover, it produces an increasing number of non-citizens, unable to participate in democracy where they live.
 Erica Dorn and Federico Vaz argue that Jean-Paul Gagnon's courageous enquiry into defining the historical landscape of democracy can bring more equity to its current – unjust – paradigm

-Details
+Full Details

-Details
+Full Details